1Marc/marcgrabanski.com/src/pages/articles/2008-07-11-rmg-connect-minneapolis/index.md

 ---
-path: "rmg-connect-minneapolis"
+path: 'rmg-connect-minneapolis'
-title: "Ode to JWT Minneapolis"
+title: 'Ode to JWT Minneapolis'
-description: "My experience working at the JWT office in Minneapolis, MN."
+description: 'My experience working at the JWT office in Minneapolis, MN.'
 tags:
   - "Marc Grabanski's Work"
-  - "My Work"
+  - 'My Work'
-date: "2008-07-11T07:23:03.000Z"
+date: '2008-07-11T07:23:03.000Z'
 draft: false
-category: "test"
+category: 'test'
-layout: "post"
+layout: 'post'
 ---

 > Note on Jan 6th, 2013: the company is now Digitaria Minneapolis.

-*After working for JWT Minneapolis for two years, I would like to take this moment to wrap up what I've learned and pay them some due respect.
-For those of you wondering where I've gone from JWT, I moved on to being a consultant and to start my own business building web applications.*
+_After working for JWT Minneapolis for two years, I would like to take this moment to wrap up what I've learned and pay them some due respect.
+For those of you wondering where I've gone from JWT, I moved on to being a consultant and to start my own business building web applications._

-> *Note: My experiences at the Minneapolis JWT office may not reflect that of the broader organization of JWT.
-This article is based on my personal opinions and is not sanctioned or endorsed by JWT.*
+> _Note: My experiences at the Minneapolis JWT office may not reflect that of the broader organization of JWT.
+This article is based on my personal opinions and is not sanctioned or endorsed by JWT._

 ## Business Structure of JWT Minneapolis

 The biggest takeaway from my experience at JWT was structure.
 From a high level, this is how the office was broken down into roles and responsibilities on the production side of the business:
-** **Account Executive:** Makes initial relationship with the client.
+\*\* **Account Executive:** Makes initial relationship with the client.
 Gets contract signed, presents RFP response, on-going client contact.

 - **Strategist:** Interviews the client to find out their goals with JWT services, big picture people.
 Decides on a product and vision to pursue with JWT.
 - **(PM) Project Manager:** Estimates hours, creates project plan and lays out project time-line.
 Becomes client contact for anything project related.
 - **(BA) Business Analyst:** Defines business requirements and use cases.